The RoboSense Challenge 2025

 Resource Link Description

-Baseline Model Pre-trained Model Baseline model Falcon
+Baseline Model Pre-Trained Model Weights of the baseline model

 Evaluation Server EvalAI Platform Online evaluation platform